A preferred choice of next-gen business leaders to take key business decisions.

 It would help if you also had a separate section in the resource management plan that considers backfilling needs, internal personal commitments, external consulting support, and employee training costs.

-Focusing on project management governance is critical to successful ERP implementation.
+Focusing on project management governance is critical to successful multi-company ERP implementation.
 Include stakeholders from all impacted areas like finance & accounting, production, sales & marketing, supply chain & planning, and many more.

 Remember that these employees must devote at least 50% of their time to ERP implementation.
 So you may require an extra workforce to fill their positions.